jwbnw/FreeEnc/readme.md

-Project is still WIP.
-Will update this soon.
+Project is still early WIP (playing around with different stuff).
+Will update this soon when I have some more time to clean this project up and give it the love it needs..
+It does work for file level encryption (cli is a nightmare..but it works)

 If you're working on this and want Test Coverage Reports